-We all know the benefits of reading to our children.
+We have compiled the 10 Best Read-Alouds for the Whole Family because we all know the benefits of reading to our children.
 It stimulates their imagination and expands their understanding of the world.
 It helps them develop language and listening skills while preparing them to understand the written word.
 Continue reading to your children long after they can read by themselves.
 This special quality time of adventure and discovery can be shared together as a family.

 10 Best Read-Aloud for the Whole Family

 - The Hobbit, J.R.R.
 Tolkien – one of my family’s go-to’s on road trips.
 (I also stand by my unpopular opinion that the Hobbit is better than the LOTR series.)